zmcartor/homestead-guide/source/mining.rst

 Ethash DAG
 --------------------------------------------------------------------------------

 Ethash uses a *DAG* (directed acyclic graph) for the proof of work algorithm, this is generated for each *epoch*, i.e., every 30000 blocks (125 hours, ca. 5.2 days).
 The DAG takes a long time to generate.
 If clients only generate it on demand, you may see a long wait at each epoch transition before the first block of the new epoch is found.
 However, the DAG only depends on the block number, so it can and should be calculated in advance to avoid long wait times at each epoch transition.
-Both ``geth`` and ``ethminer`` implement automatic DAG generation and maintains two DAGs at a time for smooth epoch transitions.
+Both ``gexp`` and ``ethminer`` implement automatic DAG generation and maintains two DAGs at a time for smooth epoch transitions.
 Automatic DAG generation is turned on and off when mining is controlled from the console.
-It is also turned on by default if ``geth`` is launched with the ``--mine`` option.
+It is also turned on by default if ``gexp`` is launched with the ``--mine`` option.
 Note that clients share a DAG resource, so if you are running multiple instances of any client, make sure automatic dag generation is switched off in all but one instance.

 To generate the DAG for an arbitrary epoch:

 .. code-block:: bash

-    geth makedag <block number> <outputdir>
+    gexp makedag <block number> <outputdir>

-For instance ``geth makedag 360000 ~/.ethash``.
+For instance ``gexp makedag 360000 ~/.ethash``.
 Note that ethash uses ``~/.ethash`` (Mac/Linux) or ``~/AppData/Ethash`` (Windows) for the DAG so that it can shared between different client implementations as well as multiple running instances.